apolopena/gitpod-laravel-starter/README.md

 You can toggle any server on and off from any terminal window by running the relevant command.
 These commands will also dynamically kill the log monitor process for that server:

 - Apache: `start_apache` or `stop_apache`
+- Nginx `start_nginx` or `stop_nginx`
 - PHP  built-in development server: `start_php_dev` or `stop_php_dev`

 ### Changing the default server

-Change the value of  `default_server` in the `development` section of `starter.ini` to either `php` or `apache`
+Change the value of  `default_server` in the `development` section of `starter.ini` to `apache`, `nginx`, or `php`

-### Changing the apache log monitor binary

-The system will show apache logs with either `multitail` or a colorized tail (using `grc`).

-Change the value of `apache_log_monitor` in the `development` section of `starter.ini` to either `tail` or `multitail`

-Note: `multitail` is prone to [issues](https://github.com/apolopena/gitpod-laravel8-starter/issues/53) depending on the size of the terminal it is launched in so the default is a colorized `tail`.

 ### Running more than one server at a time

 You may start and stop multiple servers.

-If you have the Apache server running and you want to run the PHP development server at the same time just run this command:
+If you have the Apache server running and you want to run the Nginx server at the same time just run this command:

-`start_server php`
+`start_nginx`

-Now the PHP server will be running in parallel.
+Now the nginx server will be running in parallel.

-Note: Laravel requires a url to be set in the `.env` file in the project root.
+Laravel requires a URL to be set in the `.env` file in the project root.
 This is done for you automatically when the workspace is initialized.
-The url set in the `.env` file contains the server port so if you want to properly serve Laravel pages from a server other than the default server you initialized the project with then will need to change the values for APP_URL and ASSET_URL accordingly.
+The URL set in the `.env` file contains the server port. so if you want to properly serve Laravel pages from a server other than the default server you initialized the project with then will need to change the values for APP_URL and ASSET_URL accordingly.

+### Changing the Laravel Version
+In `starter.ini` there is a directive to change the version of Laravel.

+**Important**:
+- By default `gitpod-laravel-starter` uses the most recent version of Laravel.
+Currently this is version `8.*`
+- There are exactly three supported values for the Laravel version directive: `8.*`, `7.*`, and `6.*`
+- Laravel will always use the most recent/stable minor and patch version for any major version

+**Caveats**:
+ - Upgrading or downgrading Laravel once Laravel scaffolding files have been saved to your repository is not advised and should not be done
+ - Attempts to upgrade will will result in an automatic downgrade and could cause instability
+ - Attempts to downgrade will be ignored and could cause instability

 <br />